 Students enter our program with various levels of relevant graduate coursework.
-Students who have completed previous graduate coursework may request a transcript review with the School Psychology Program Coordinator.
-Students should present documentation (e.g., syllabi, course projects, texts) of the types of competencies covered in the coursework and a determination will be made whether substitutions can be made and the Course Transfer/Negotiation Substitution Form is completed.
-Documents can be found on the School Psychology website under "Portfolio."
+Students who have completed previous graduate coursework are encouraged to refer to the Re-Specialization Documentation Form (found on the School Psychology website under "Portfolio" and make a preliminary match between course work completed and courses in the Program.
+Upon this preliminary review, the prospective candidate should contact the School Psychology Program Coordinator and present documentation (e.g., syllabi, course projects, texts) of the types of competencies covered in the coursework and a determination will be made whether substitutions can be made.
+Students should be mindful of the Graduate Studies policy that students must complete a minimum of two-thirds of their graduate degree program at Millersville University in order to meet residency requirements (College of Graduate & Professional Studies Catalog, p.19).